LASER-UMASS/Swami/README.md

 * **Command to run this module:** `python swami.py ../data/ECMA-262_v8.txt ../data/abstractFunctions.js ../results/ genTests node 1000`

-## How to compare Swami’s outputs to outputs described in the paper.
+## How to compare Swami's outputs to outputs described in the paper.
 Please refer to the README.pdf file inside artifact_documentatin directory to reproduce the results reported in the paper "paper264_icse2019.pdf"